 Prior to my time spent in Madrid, ultimately becoming a network broadcast anchor was the be-all, end-all in my mind.
 However, at some point during the semester, I realized that this aspiration is too narrow-minded.
 After visiting 11 different countries, my mind was racing with thoughts and ideas that stimulated more curiosity about other potential career paths.
 To learn more about how my semester abroad altered my way of thinking, take a look at my blog detailing my travels.

-In my free time, you can find me staying physically fit at Loyola’s renowned Fitness & Aquatic Center on N. Charles St. In Baltimore.
+In my free time, you can find me staying physically fit at the local gym or golf course.
 I cherish this time because it plays an important role in re-energizing my mind, body and spirit.

 Up to this point, two skills I have under my belt have and continue to serve me well.
 The art of negotiation is something I developed an understanding for during the early years of running Pat & Bob’s Lawn Care.
 Often, my partner Pat and I weren’t taken seriously because of our age in a business primarily dominated by middle-aged men.
 It took patience, hard work and a bit of grit to develop an attitude and a confidence that led to seven successful summers of business for “P&B’s.”